 Can I keep my health insurance?

 APERS members can keep a version of their ARBenefits health insurance after retiring if they meet certain qualifications.
 However, it is important to understand the conditions in advance so that you do not accidentally void this opportunity.

-Learn more about your insurance options here (link will open a new window).
+Learn more about your insurance options here

 The following is a brief description of types of service that may be purchased: You must be an active (working) member of APERS or a reciprocal retirement system and have the required service in the System to be eligible to purchase service.

 - APERS contributory service cancelled by a refund of contributions

 - Educational Leave time

 - Service where the person was paid by a federal grant

 - Service with a non-participating municipality (for members of APERS only)